daronphang/coding_resources/networking/CORS_CSRF.md

 Access-Control-Allow-Origin: https://malicious-website.com
 Access-Control-Allow-Credentials: true
 ```
-### Preflight Requests for Complex HTTP Calls:
+## Preflight Requests for Complex HTTP Calls:
 If web app needs to make a complex HTTP request, the browser adds a preflight request to the front of request chain.
 Creates OPTIONS request.
+Preflight request is automatically issued by browser.
 CORS specification defines complex request as:
 - Uses other methods than GET, POST or HEAD.
 - Includes headers other than Accept, Accept-Language or Content-Language.